botlnec/islp/docs/sols/chapter3/exercise14.md

 Effect on models:
 * <b>Model (c)</b>.
-R-squared decreased, which means that the prediction capacity of the model was reduced.
+R-squared decreased, which means that the predictive capacity of the model was reduced.
 The value of the regression coefficients changed: x1 coefficient decreased and x2 coefficient increased.
 As a consequence, x2 became the coefficient with higher value.
 The null hypothesis is now rejected in both variables.
 * <b>Model (d)</b>.
 The only significant change was the reduction of R-squared.
 * <b>Model (e)</b>.
 The only significant change was a small increase of R-squared.